lyricolivia20/SilentTrendFarm/src/content/posts/sql-crash-course-gamedevs.md

 For indie games, **Firebase** or **Supabase** are excellent starting points with generous free tiers.
 As you scale, **AWS RDS** or **PlanetScale** provide the reliability needed for thousands of concurrent players.

 Mastering these fundamental commands provides a solid foundation for managing game data.
-From worldbuilding and engine selection to web development and data management, the modern indie developer must be a polymath.
+From worldbuilding and engine selection to web development and data management, the modern indie developer wears many hats.
 Embracing this diverse skill set is the key to becoming a truly versatile and resourceful creator.